This competition will be governed in accordance with the competition rules of the Shropshire Chess Association – available here.

-Grade Restriction: The individual is only open to players rated 1640 and below as per the August OTB grading list.
-Note that provisional “p” ratings will be treated as an ungraded player and may enter with permission of the controller.
+Grade Restriction: The individual is only open to players rated 1640 and below as per the August OTB rating list.
+Note that provisional “p” ratings will be treated as an unrated player and may enter with permission of the controller.

 Venue: The first named player has the white pieces.
-Matches should be played at players club venue.
 The player with the black pieces will have the choice of club venue (except juniors who always play at home).
 Players may agree alternative venues between themselves.

 Results: Players should submit their results to the controller without delay.

-Grading: Games will be submitted to the ECF for grading.
+Grading: Games will be submitted to the ECF for rating.

 - Players can only win one prize.
-August’s grading list prior to the start of the tournament will be used to determine the grading prizes.
-If players are ungraded, to determine their grading bracket their first k-rating grading performance will be used.
+August’s rating list prior to the start of the tournament will be used to determine the grading prizes.
+If players are unrated, to determine their grading bracket their first k-rating rating performance will be used.

 - Where players are tied for any prize other than first place the sum of progressive scores will be used to decide places.
 If the players are still tied the prize will be split equally.

 Sum of progressive scores example: If a players results are 1,0,0,1,0.5,0,1 then the sum of their progressive scores is 1+1+1+2+2.5+2.5+3.5=13.5

 - In the event of a tie for first place there will be a tie break of two games.
 If more than 2 players are tied for first place the sum of progressive scores will determine the 2 players who compete in the play-off.
 If the result is still equal after those two games the previous sum of progressive scores will be used to determine the winner.